DTW-DanWard/OctopusDeployUtilities/docs/OctopusDeployUtilitiesRoadmap.md

 A Brief Road Map of Upcoming Enhancements

-## Search Variable Utility

-Add function to search across all variables (project and included library variable sets) matching partial variable name and/or value.
-Also search across code files.

 ## Purge Duplicate Exports

 Once you automate exports they can pile up.
 If no changes exist between two exports the second export is unnecessary.
 Add function to programmatically compare/delete identical exports.